mm3509/b9122/1-guides/exam.md

 If you are registered for accommodations and received a different room assignment and a different schedule, proceed to that room at that time.

-The exam is open-book and open-notes; you can use the internet and StackOverflow.
+The exam is open-book and open-notes.
+As long as you don't use generative AI (see below), you can use any file (on your computer, on Canvas, on our GitHub), StackOverflow, and the internet.

 ## Is the exam proctored?